Will AI Replace Jobs And Cause Australian House Prices to Fall?

 7–10 years

-If AI agents become reliable enough to handle whole workflows, the impact becomes much larger.
+If AI agents become reliable enough to handle whole work flows accurately, the impact becomes much larger.
 This is where job losses could become politically and economically serious.

 Bottom line